-Domain: E41 Appellation

-Range: E41 Appellation

-Quantification: many to many (0,n:0,n)
+Domain: E41 Appellation Range: E41 Appellation Quantification: many to many (0,n:0,n)

-Scope note: This property establishes a relationship of synonymy between two instances of E41 Appellation, independent from any item identified by them.
-The property is a dynamic, asymmetric relationship, where the domain expresses a derivative, if such a direction can be established.
+This property establishes a relationship of equivalence between two instances of E41 Appellation independent from any item identified by them.
+It is a dynamic asymmetric relationship, where the range expresses the derivative, if such a direction can be established.
 Otherwise, the relationship is symmetric.
+The relationship is not transitive.

-The synonymy applies to all cases of use of an instance of E41 Appellation.
-Multiple names assigned to an object, which, are not always synonymous should be instantiated as repeated values of the "is identified by " property.
-This property is not transitive.
+The equivalence applies to all cases of use of an instance of E41 Appellation.
+Multiple names assigned to an object, which are not equivalent for all things identified with a specific instance of E41 Appellation, should be modelled as repeated values of P1 is identified by (identifies).

-P139.1 has type allows the type of derivation, such as "transliteration from Latin 1 to ASCII" be refined.
+P139.1 has type allows the type of derivation, such as "transliteration from Latin 1 to ASCII" be refined..